zekitez/OpenSCAD/README.md

 # OpenSCAD
-This is where I keep the patches to [openscad/openscad](https://github.com/openscad/openscad/)
+This is where I keep my patches to [openscad/openscad](https://github.com/openscad/openscad/) The reason for the patches is described below.
+Building OpenSCAD with the patches is stated in HowToBuild_OpenSCAD.txt .

 ## 3 Feature request: Collapse and expand tabs as combo box function and startup preference #6434